contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 ## Images
 Todo

+## Layout
+A good rule of thumb is to consider your mobile readers from the start.
+Do you like swiping through pages of text when reading on a smartphone?
+Didn’t think so.

+Avoid having more than 2 or 3 paragraphs in succession without a break.
+- Use images, lists and pull-quotes to break up the page.
+- Use sub headings every few paragraphs to provide structure to the document and to aid skim reading.

 ## Links
 Meaningful link text makes pages more friendly for visitors (especially those using screen readers) and search engines.
 The link text should always describe what the user will see when they click on it.
 It should never be "Click Here", "Here", or the URL itself.